Inscorep/email/README.md

   - sent

 ## Task
-- create an email client
+- create an email client interface
 - list of accountNames
   - inbox
   - sent

 By selecting an account the relative data should be displayed.

 All can be done with or without a css framework.